influxdata/docs-v2/content/influxdb/v2.0/process-data/task-options.md

 ## every

 The interval at which the task runs.
 This option also determines when the task first starts to run, depending on the specified time.

-For example, if you save or schedule a task at 2:30 and specify the task should run every hour (`1h`), the task first executes at 3:00pm, and subsequently every hour after that. option task = {name: "aggregation", every: 1h}

-Likewise, if you schedule the following task at 2:30.05 pm and specify the task should run every minute (`1m`), the task first executes at 2:31.00pm, and subsequently every minute after that. option task = {name: "aggregation", every: 1m}

 _**Data type:** Duration_